 Regional centers are economic units designated by USCIS for the purpose of encouraging regional economic development through EB-5 investment.
-Typically, regional centers are limited partnerships, limited liability companies, or C-corporations, but other organizational structures can apply for regional center designation.
-Organizations apply for designation through Form I-924, Application for Regional Center under the Immigrant Investor Pilot Program.
+Typically, regional centers are limited partnerships, limited liability companies, or C corporations, but other organizational structures can apply for regional center designation.
+Organizations apply for designation through Form I-924, Application for Regional Center under the Immigrant Investor Program.

 Documentation that must be submitted along with Form I-924 include the following:

 - At least one regional center EB-5 compliant business plan

 - A hypothetical, actual, or exemplar project business plan